Dr. Susanne Koch

 Weitere Veröffentlichungen:

-• Responsibility for Environment and Health: Social and Cultural Perspectives on Environment, Health and Technology (co-lecturer)
+• Responsibility for Environment and Health: Social and Cultural Perspectives on Environment, Health and Technology (co-lecturer in summer terms 2022 and 2023)

 • Boncourt, T., Koch, S. and Matviichuk, E. (2021): Les associations et conferences scientifiques international comme agents de la circulation inégale des connaissances.
 Journée d’étude Congrès Scientifiques et Réseaux Savants.
 GIS URFIST-LaboratoireGéographie-cités, Paris.
 08.12.2021